-The Issaquah, Wash., based warehouse club declined to offer much more about the items - or on how many people are buying the kit.
+The Issaquah, Wash.-based warehouse club declined to offer much more about the items - or on how many people are buying the kit.

-"We don't normally give out sales data," the company said in an e-mail.
+"We don't normally give out sales data," the company said in an e-mail to the Free Press.
 "The idea came about making a great starter kit for a family who wanted to prepare for any kind of disaster.
 This is a great value with shipping included."